 Celebrate Día de los Muertos by honoring the lives of friends, relatives and loved ones who have passed away.
 Also called Day of the Dead, this traditional Mexican holiday starts on Oct.
 31 and ends on Nov.
 2.

 Festivities include creating small altars at home, citywide festivals filled with processions, family altars, dance, music, costumes, face painting and food.
 Participate in San Diego’s Día de los Muertos events—make crafts and remember the people who have filled your life with love, wisdom and guidance.

-FREE Dia de los Muertos at Old Mission San Luis Rey.
-Featuring altars, a chalk cemetery, a car show, arts and crafts, food and entertainment.
+Dia de los Muertos at Old Mission San Luis Rey.
+Altars, a chalk cemetery, arts and crafts, Kids Zone, a car show and more.
 Oct.
-28, 10 am-4 pm.
-4050 Mission Ave., Oceanside. www.mslrdiadelosmuertos.com.
+27, 10 am-4 pm.
+Admission: $2-$3; family of four $6.
+4050 Mission Ave., Oceanside. www.mslrdiadelosmuertos.com